Women's education in the United States: 19th century

-1870: Ada Kepley became the first American woman to earn a law degree, from Northwestern School of Law.
+1870: Ada Kepley became the first woman to graduate from law school in the United States; she graduated from Chicago University Law School, predecessor to Union College of Law, later known as Northwestern University School of Law.

 1870: Ellen Swallow Richards became the first American woman to earn a degree in chemistry, which she earned from Vassar College in 1870.

 1871: Frances Elizabeth Willard became the first female college president in the United States, as president of Evanston College for Ladies in Illinois.

 1871: Harriette Cooke became the first woman college professor in the United States appointed full professor with a salary equal to her male peers.

-1871: Japanese women are allowed to study in the USA (though not yet in Japan itself).
+1871: Japanese women were allowed to study in the United States (though not yet in Japan itself).

 1873: Linda Richards became the first American woman to earn a degree in nursing.

 1877: Helen Magill White became the first American woman to earn a Ph.D., which she earned at Boston University in the subject of Greek.

 1878: Mary L. Page became the first American woman to earn a degree in architecture, which she earned from the University of Illinois, Urbana-Champaign.

 1879: Mary Eliza Mahoney became the first African-American in the U.S. to earn a diploma in nursing, which she earned from the School of Nursing, New England Hospital for Woman and Children in Boston.

-1881: American Association of University Women founded.
+1881: The American Association of University Women was founded.

 1881: Emma Amelia Hall became the first woman to head a state institution in Michigan when she was appointed as the first superintendent of Michigan's Girls Training School, Adrian, Michigan.

 1883: Susan Hayhurst became the first woman to receive a pharmacy degree in the United States, which she received from the Philadelphia College of Pharmacy.

+1883: Hortense Parker became the first known African-American woman to graduate from one of the Seven Sisters colleges (Mount Holyoke College).